-I felt a bit decadent when I decided to make this recipe for Porcini Crusted Tenderloin Filet with Fresh Herb Butter, after all, I would be dining by myself.
-Lenny is away on business, and I decided to take advantage of some downtime to finish a shoot for Lava Lake Ranch.
+I felt decadent when I decided to make this recipe for Porcini Crusted Tenderloin Filet with Fresh Herb Butter; after all, I would be dining by myself.
+Lenny is away on business.
+I decided to take advantage of some downtime to finish a shoot for Lava Lake Ranch.
 They sent me some of their grass-fed beef which is raised by Brandon Natural Beef to shoot, and guess what?
-I have gone gaga over it.
-Swoon.
+I am falling in love with it.

-Let me just say, that sometimes the bounty from my free-lance work is delicious.
-Brandon’s beef is 100% grass fed and you can really taste the freshness with each melt-in-your-mouth bite.
-It is tender, buttery and rich in flavor.
-I wanted to put Valentine’s twist on this recipe, as I thought a simply porcini crusted filet would be the ultra aphrodisiac for that romantic day coming up.
-Rustic but sultry, and earthy porcinis mingle nicely with an herb butter which I decided to shape into cute buttery hearts.
-After the tenderloin is seared perfectly on both sides, it is slowly cooked to medium rare; do not overcook this incredible cut of meat.
-Then it is slathered with the herbed butter which has been seasoned with garlic and tarragon.
-Tarragon pairs perfectly with the earthy porcini crusted beef to create a heavenly entree for Valentine’s Day or just because you feel like indulging dinner.
+I decided to add a Valentine’s twist on this recipe, as I thought a simple porcini crusted filet would be the ultra aphrodisiac for that romantic day coming up.
+Rustic but sultry earthy porcinis mingle nicely with the herb butter.
+Shaping the butter into cute hearts was an added bonus.
+Once the tenderloin is seared perfectly on both sides, it is slowly cooked to medium rare; do not overcook this incredible cut of meat.
+Then the meat is slathered with the herbed butter which has been seasoned with garlic and tarragon.
+Tarragon pairs perfectly with well with porcini.
+This recipe is a heavenly entree for Valentine’s Day or just because you feel like indulging.

 Porcini Crusted Tenderloin Filet with Fresh Herb Butter